Ramanandi Sampradaya: History

-Bhaktamal, a gigantic hagiographic work on Hindu saints and devotees written by Raghavadas in 1660, was a core text for all Vaishnavas including Ramanandis.
-This text lists Ramanuja, expounder of Vishishtadvaita school of Vedanta, and Ramananda as saints of the Ramanuja Sampradaya but Galta peeth of Ramanandi Vaishnavas have ruled out this by prohibiting Ramanuja Vaishnavas from taking Shahi snan in Kumbh Mela.
-Many localized commentaries of Bhaktakamal were taught to young Vaishnavas across India.
+Bhaktamal is a hagiographic work on Hindu saints and devotees written by Nabhadas in 1660, was a core text for all Vaishnavas including Ramanandis.
+Many localised commentaries of Bhaktamal were taught to young Vaishnavas across India.
 In the 19th century, proliferation of the printing press in the Gangetic plains of North India allowed various commentaries of the text to be widely distributed.
-Of these, Bhagavan Prasad's Shri Bhaktamal: Tika, Tilak, aur Namvali Sahit was considered to be the most authoritative.
-In this text, Bhagvan Prasad lists 108 prominent Vaishnavas starting with Ramanuja and ending with Ramananda.
+Of these, Jankidas Sri Vaishnav's edition of Bhaktamal known as Bhaktamal Bhaskara is considered to be the most authoritative as he has used the most oldest handwritten manuscripts in this edition.
 Ramananda's guru Raghavananda is described as an egalitarian guru who taught students of all castes.
-Ramananda himself is described as an avatar of Rama, a humble student with great yogic talents who was asked to form his own sampradaya as a punishment by his guru.
-The text located his birth in Prayag in c.
-1300 CE.
+Ramananda himself is described as an avatar of Rama, a humble student with great yogic talents.